 - Homework club- membership by invitation only

 - Facilitating anxiety and anger programmes

 - Emotional support for children going through difficult times.

 - Co-ordinating the PAT dog sessions.

 Many of the interventions are of a short term nature in order to support individuals with school related issues.
 There are occasions when it is necessary to operate a waiting list if demand is high.

-If parents have concerns about their child' emotional /social well being, the class teacher should be the first point of contact. the teacher will decide if it is appropriate to refer to Mrs Astle.
+If parents have concerns about their child's emotional /social well being, the class teacher should be the first point of contact.
+The teacher will decide if it is appropriate to refer to Mrs Astle.